-In 2022, the Shelter sector is targeting 744,862 individuals,21 including Lebanese, Syrian and Palestinian households.
-22 The total count of individuals targeted has increased by 2 per cent, up from 727,682 individuals targeted in 2021.
-The number of vulnerable structures in dangerous conditions, as it falls outside of the scope of the sector.
+In 2022, the Shelter sector is targeting 744,862 individuals,21 including Lebanese, Syrian and Palestinian households.22The total count of individuals targeted has increased by 2 per cent, up from 727,682 individuals targeted in 2021.
+The number of vulnerable Lebanese households targeted and the cash for rent targets have increased due to the economic downturn.
+The marginal increase in the overall target, however, is due to the decrease in the targeting of residential structures in dangerous conditions, as it falls outside of the scope of the sector.
 Only a few partners implement such activities, which were prompted by the prevalence of structurally damaged buildings caused by the Beirut Port explosions.
-23 at least one person with specific needs, including households with at least one person who lives with a disability, is an older person at risk or is from a socially excluded group, as well as individuals who have suffered SGBV (including sexual exploitation and abuse).
-To track progress against this aim, Shelter sector partners will provide disaggregated data on beneficiaries where possible.24
+23